Adivolt/pokedexy/README.md

-## Pokemon Pokedex Project ##
+## Pokedex Project ##

-A pokedex application frontend that uses the pokeapi backend.
+A Pokédex application frontend that uses the Poke-API backend.

 ```
 ⢀⣠⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠀⠀⠀⠀⣠⣤⣶⣶